abhiaiyer91/ZenActions/README.md

-# Zen Actions
+# ZenActions

 A simple, yet powerful tool to reuse business logic in the view layer.

-`ZenActions` is the first of 2 packages to help build your Meteor app in a "Flux"-like manner. `ZenActions` allow you to abstract business logic from your views into digestable chunks to use between `Blaze` Templates or `React` Components.
+`ZenActions` is the first of 2 packages to help build your Meteor app in a `"Flux"-like manner`. `ZenActions` allow you to abstract business logic from your views into digestable chunks to use between `Blaze` Templates or `React` Components.

 ## Table of Contents